kyouko-taiga/LogicKit/README.md

   charmander !> bulbasaur,
 ]

-let answer = kb.ask(bulbasaur !> squirtle)
+var answer = kb.ask(bulbasaur !> squirtle)
 ```

+LogicKit offers a bunch of syntax sugars to improve the legibility of your code.
+Make sure to check the *User Manual* for a comprehensive documentation.

 ### Installation

-LogicKit is distributed in the form of a Switch package
+LogicKit is distributed in the form of a Swift package
 and can be integrated with the [Swift Package Manager](https://swift.org/package-manager/).

 Start by creating a new package (unless you already have one):